Updated: Dec 7, 2020

 I rode up the streets, the water having been so strong it blew the concrete manhole covers off and people had piled up trash or sticks around the holes to ward off drivers.
 Several men carried customized pistols on their belt, as I'd seen in many of the towns in Guatemala.
 Open carry is obviously okay here.
 I read somewhere that over 60% of the population is armed.
-They do like 12 gauge pumps that's for sure.
+They do like 12 gauge pump shotguns that's for sure.

 The tropical storm forming off Nicaragua and Honduras made me nervous about proceeding, to a degree, and I considered going back to Antigua for a couple more days, but the idea of 5 -7 hours in the mud and trucks on the highway back was more than I could stand.

 Along the way man after man and boy after boy walked along the highway, well used machetes in hand, silent symbols of difficult lives.
 Bundles of firewood testified to life in the little villages, where the basics of fire and water consumed their daily existence.
 Withered crops of corn covered the clearcut hillsides, which expose the land to rain and the subsequent mud slides.
 No wonder the cartel culture is attractive to locals when it offers the lure of money and a way out of hard poverty.

 There is no missing the fact this is a poor country, where one does anything and everything to live, and yet they are friendly and helpful each place I stop and each place I go.